-Identification and Assessment
+5. Identification and Assessment

 - a.
 Provision for children with special educational needs is a matter for the whole school. - b.
-The governing body, the Head teacher, the SENDCO and all other members of staff, particularly class teachers and teaching assistants, have important day-to-day responsibilities.
-All teachers are teachers of children with special educational needs.
+The governing body, the Head teacher, the SENCO and all other members of staff, particularly class teachers and teaching assistants, have important day-to-day responsibilities.
+All teachers are teachers of children with special educational needs. - c.

-- c.
 The school will assess each child's current levels of attainment on entry in order to ensure that they build on the patterns of learning and experience already established during the child's pre-school years.
 If the child already has an identified special educational need a School Entry Plan meeting will be held.
-Information will be transferred from colleagues in the Early Years setting and from parents and the class teacher and SENDCO will use this information to: - i.
+Information will be transferred from colleagues in the Early Years setting and from parents and the class teacher and SENCO will use this information to:

+- i.
 Provide starting points for the development of an appropriate curriculum. - ii.
 Identify and focus attention on action to support the child within the class. - iii.
 Use the assessment processes to identify any learning difficulties. - iv.
 Ensure on-going observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning. - d.
+The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
+Where there is uncertainty about a particular child, a teacher will look carefully at all aspects of the child's performance in different subjects to establish whether the problems are due to limitations in their command of English or arises from special educational needs.
+The advice of the Ethnic Minorities Achievement Service will be sought. - e.
 All staff are responsible for identifying children who may have special educational needs and early identification is considered a priority.

-Access to the Curriculum
+6. Access to the Curriculum